 64. (1) Shipowners shall provide seafarers with a means to transmit all or part of their earnings to their families or dependents or legal beneficiaries.
 This will be done by, but not limited to -

-- (a) a system for enabling seafarers, at the time of commencement or during their employment, to allot a proportion of their wages for remittance at regular intervals to their families by bank transfers or similar means; and - (b) a requirement that allotments shall be remitted in due time and directly to the person or persons nominated by the seafarers.
+(a) a system for enabling seafarers, at the time of commencement or during their employment, to allot a proportion of their wages for remittance at regular Restriction on assignment of, and charge upon, wages.